ryanwhowe/websocket-workshop/README.md

 This first requires a modification of the `config.json` file again.
 Rather than adding a new permission to our authenticator role we can just widen the scope a little.
 Change:

-`"uri": "phpyork.auth"` to `"uri": "phpyork."` and then on the line below add a new field:
+`"uri": "ws-workshop.auth"` to `"uri": "ws-workshop."` and then on the line below add a new field:

 ```
 "match": "prefix",